The Class Actions Law Review: India

 Class action provisions have existed in the Indian Code of Civil Procedure (CPC) since 1908.
-However, an elaborate framework relating to class actions came about through a 1976 amendment.
-Broadly, the key provisions are:
+However, an elaborate framework relating to class actions came about through a 1976 amendment.2 Broadly, the key provisions are as follows.

-- There must be numerous persons having the 'same interest'; the 'Explanation' to the relevant section clarifies that it is not necessary that they have the same cause of action.
-A Supreme Court judgment elaborates: 'either the interest must be common or they must have a common grievance which they seek to get redressed'.
+- There must be numerous persons having the 'same interest'.
+The 'Explanation' to the relevant section clarifies that it is not necessary that they have the same cause of action.
+A Supreme Court judgment elaborates: 'either the interest must be common or they must have a common grievance which they seek to get redressed'.3

 - A declaration of a suit as a representative suit requires court permission and this permission can be sought either by the plaintiff or a person defending the suit.

-- As well as the general provisions, special provisions exist in the CPC for collective actions in relation to public nuisance or other wrongful acts affecting or likely to affect the public, whether or not any special damage has been caused to the person bringing the action.
-In relation to suits in respect of charitable or religious trusts, however, 'only a person who has an interest in the trust' may bring a representative action.
-In either case, court permission is required.
+- In addition to the general provisions, special provisions exist in the CPC for collective actions in relation to public nuisance or other wrongful acts affecting or likely to affect the public, whether or not any special damage has been caused to the person bringing the action.4 In relation to suits in respect of charitable or religious trusts, however, 'only a person who has an interest in the trust' may bring a representative action.5 In either case, court permission is required.

 The legislative intent in permitting class actions is to reduce multiplicity of legal proceedings (and the risk of diverse or conflicting findings on a common issue).